soverenio/docs/docs/administration/aws-connections.md

 # AWS Connections

-You can configure Soveren to access your AWS account for automatic discovery of your data storage, including managed Kafka clusters and databases.
+You can configure Soveren to access your AWS account for automatic discovery of your data storages, including managed databases and Kafka clusters.

 ## New AWS Connection